 - the type of credit;

-- the amount of the credit;
+- the amount, frequency and duration of the credit;

-- the cost of the credit;
+- the total cost of credit;

 - the customer’s credit history, including any indications that the customer is experiencing or has experienced financial difficulties;